Are you an executive director looking for support?

 Q: I have a question about resumes and cover letters.
 Are you covering that in the conference?

 A: You will get two free resume and cover letter webinar recordings as part of your bonus materials for this conference.
+If you would like more personalized help with resumes and cover letters, go here.

 Q: What if I have a hard time accessing the conference?